adityapanchal10/chip8/README.md

 ## **ROMS**

--INVADERS:
+- INVADERS:
   - start the game using W
   - left: Q
   - right: E
   - W: shoot

--BRIX:
+- BRIX:
   - Q to move left
   - E to move right

--PONG: 2 player game
+- PONG: 2 player game
   - Player1: 1 and Q to move up and down
   - Player2: 4 and R to move up and down

--TANK:
+- TANK:
   - 2 to move down
   - Q to turn left
   - E to turn right
   - S to move up
   - W to fire

--TETRIS:
+- TETRIS:
  - W to move left
  - E to move right
  - Q to rotate piece